 Mehul joined Watsi on November 9th, 2014.
-Five years ago, Mehul became the 647th member to automatically support a new Watsi patient every month.
-Since then, 5,344 more people have become monthly donors!
-Mehul's most recent donation traveled 8,500 miles to support Susan, a mother-of-two from Kenya, to fund a surgery to remove her gallstones.
+Six years ago, Mehul joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Mehul's most recent donation traveled 8,500 miles to support Carrison, a playful boy from Kenya, to fund mobility-enhancing foot surgery.

 Mehul has funded healthcare for 71 patients in 12 countries.